hamlet-io/docs/docs/getting-started/install.md

   hamlet entrance list-entrances
   ```

-  You should see the following output which confirms that hamlet is available and that it can call the engine
+  You should now see the following output which confirms that hamlet is available and that it can call the engine.

   ```console
     [*] no default engine set using train